ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

 EENG475.
-INTERCONNECTION OF RENEWABLE ENERGY, INTEGRATED POWER ELECTRONICS, POWER SYSTEMS, AND POWER QUALITY.
+INTERCONNECTION OF RENEWABLE ENERGY.
 3.0 Semester Hrs.

 This course focuses on different aspects of interconnection of distributed renewable generation resources at the power distribution and transmission levels.
 Students will have a clear understanding of the source and electrical characteristics of different renewable energy sources and the challenges associated with the integration of renewable generation resources with the current power grid.
 Hands-on simulation-based case studies will help the students examine the covered topics on realistic power system models and understand how renewable energy interconnection issues affect power and voltage quality.
 Students will also be introduced to the US electricity markets and the role of renewable energy and energy storage in providing deliverable energy flexibility.
 The course consists of a mathematical and analytical understanding of relevant electrical energy conversion systems analysis and modeling issues.
 Prerequisite: EENG282, EENG389, EENG470.